-At this time it looks like it’s going to be much easier to get into Star Wars Land in Disney World than it was in Disneyland at the start because as of this writing, the Disney World version will not have limited capacity and guests will be able to queue up as normal which should lead to bigger crowds.
+At this time it looks like it’s going to be much busier to get into Star Wars Land in Disney World than it was in Disneyland at the start.
+Guests visiting the Disney World version of Star Wars Land will be able to queue up as normal which should lead to bigger crowds.

 If you want to go to Galaxy’s Edge on opening day, the secret is easy.
-As of now, you will for sure have to wake up at a ridiculously early time no doubt, but if you get in line before the others, you will get access to Galaxy’s Edge.
-In some ways it’s better and some worse.
+As of now, you will for sure have to wake up at a ridiculously early time and get in line before the others.
 If you are willing to sacrifice a bit of sleep (you can sleep when you go back home) then at least you’ll be able to guarantee yourself entrance.

-Since Disney World is not going to have a reservation system at opening there are likely to be much bigger than Disneyland had with their reservation system.
+Disney World is not going to have a reservation system at opening, which could make the overall crowds much bigger than Disneyland had with their reservation system.
 There will be a limit to how many guests can enter Star Wars Land at a time and the Virtual Queue should play a role.
 While we don’t know exactly how many guests they are letting in at the same time, just bet on waiting a lot longer in line for the attractions.
-That’s going to make it much more frustrating for guests, let’s hope there are plenty of shaded spots to hang out in.
+That’s going to make it much more frustrating for guests, but at least there are plenty of shaded spots to hang out in.

 Not All Galaxy’s Edge Attractions Will Be Ready Immediately:

 Besides the virtual queue procedure and getting into Star Wars Galaxy’s Edge, there are some other factors to consider including that one of the two attractions, Star Wars: Rise of the Resistance will NOT BE OPEN for the opening of Galaxy’s Edge both in Disneyland, and in Walt Disney World too.